GWesley/auto_localize/README.md

 # auto_localize
-Auto generate iOS localize Localizable.strings in xcode with google translate
+Auto generate iOS Localizable.strings for Xcode with google translate

 # how to run
 1. pip3 install googletrans